aws-samples/aws-blockchain-node-runners/lib/bsc/README.md

 Please enter the [AWS Management Console - EC2 Instances](https://us-east-2.console.aws.amazon.com/ec2/home?region=us-east-2#Instances:instanceState=running), choose the correct region, copy the instance ID you need to query.

-   **Note:** In this tutorial we chose not to use SSH and use Session Manager instead.
+> **NOTE:** *In this tutorial we chose not to use SSH and use Session Manager instead.
 That allows you to log all sessions in AWS CloudTrail to see who logged into the server and when.
-If you receive an error similar to `SessionManagerPlugin is not found`, [install Session Manager plugin for AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
+If you receive an error similar to `SessionManagerPlugin is not found`, [install Session Manager plugin for AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)*

 ```bash
 pwd